Contributing to Ionic

 We have very precise rules over how our git commit messages should be formatted.
 This leads to readable messages that are easy to follow when looking through the project history.
 We also use the git commit messages to generate our changelog.
-(Ok you got us, it's basically Angular's commit message format).
+Our format closely resembles Angular's commit message guidelines.

 Must be one of the following:

 - docs: Documentation only changes